Strings of my Heart

 It's almost as if I'd prefer to hold onto this feeling that swayed me so, though I know it's of little use, and neither white knuckles nor persistent wishes will draw it back to me.
 This much, I know to be true.

-Something beneath the strings of my heart craves to expel the way I feel, but I imagine it would mean very little me, and even less to those who would hear it.
+Something beneath the strings of my heart craves to expel the way I feel, but I imagine it would mean very little to me, and even less to those who would hear it.
 Even after the strongest of men stoop, and the brightest of stars grows dark, I doubt I'll be able to find someone whose sentiments for me outweighs their disinterest.

 Though there are many days when I wish I could shout and cry, rage and lust, and lament so the very heavens might hear me, a piece of me has been replaced by a soundless intention that urges me to find the company of those who would make me feel more like myself.